chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_recipe.rst

 A recipe is the most fundamental configuration element within the organization.
 A recipe:

 * Is authored using |ruby|, which is a programming language designed to read and behave in a predictable manner
-* Is mostly a collection of resources in a |ruby| syntax with some helper code around it
+* Is mostly a collection of resources, defined using patterns (resource names, attribute-value pairs, and actions); helper code is added around this using |ruby|, when needed
 * Must define everything that is required to configure part of a system
 * Must be stored in a cookbook
 * May be included in a recipe